 The famed Greek God, Zeus, received prophecy through the whisper of the wind between the leaves of the sacred oaks.

-A tree of strength and freedom, in Guernica the oak stands in the main square to symbolize the freedom of the Basque people.
+A tree of strength and freedom, in Guernica it stands in the main square to symbolize the freedom of the Basque people.

 In Guernica, when lawmakers take the office they swear their position by taking the oak as their witness.

-The Arcadians believed that before they had manifested as human beings that they were oak tree.
+The Arcadians believed that before they had manifested as human beings they were an oak tree.

 The Hellenes called them their “first mothers”.